mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.md

 becomes available, re-entering the checkOut loop in either case.
 This waiting MUST NOT prevent [Connections](#connection) from being checked into the pool.
 Additionally, the Pool MUST NOT service any newer checkOut requests before fulfilling the original one which could not be fulfilled.
-For drivers that implement the WaitQueue via a fair semaphore, a condition variable may also be needed to to meet this requirement.
+For drivers that implement the WaitQueue via a fair semaphore, a condition variable may also be needed to meet this requirement.
 Waiting on the condition variable SHOULD also be limited by the WaitQueueTimeout, if the driver supports one and it was specified by the user.

 If the pool is "closed" or "paused", any attempt to check out a [Connection](#connection) MUST throw an Error.
 The error